cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$OAT'(t) =$ Hourly climate normal outside air temperature from National Weather Service at station closest to site, F</p>
 <p class="equation">$WeeksChillerOn =$ Cooling season (see Equation 5), weeks</p>

-### Variable-speed, Variable-volume Pumps Using Speed Data From BAS or VFD
+### Variable-speed, variable-volume pumps using speed data from BAS or VFD

 This calculation tool is for VFD-controlled pumps using hourly average motor speed (in RPM) as downloaded from as BAS or VFD, and spot measurements for true power.